 While it isn’t illegal to ride without a helmet, if you’re anywhere near near traffic then it just makes sense.

 Fortunately, protecting your head no longer means breaking the bank.
-There’s a whole host of affordable and very good helmets on the market – such as the Giro Foray.
+There’s a whole host of affordable and very good helmets on the market – such as the Bontrager Starvos which sits in the middle of Bontrager’s line up and offers plenty of comfort.

-Fortunately, the Proviz Reflect360 jacket does both.
-Plus, plenty of vents will keep you cool and it’s highly windproof.
+The Proviz Reflect360 provides wind and waterproofing, whilst also offering tons of visibility thanks to its fully reflective surface.
+Plus, plenty of vents will keep you cool.
 Just be sure to downsize as it comes up a little large.

 Best commuter gear: SKS Race Blades mudguards

 Sadly, it doesn’t need to be raining for you to get soaked on the bike.
-If the floor is wet and you’re not running guards, you’ll be soaked through by the time you reach work.
+If the ground is wet and you’re not running mudguards, you’ll be soaked through by the time you reach work.

 Fortunately, these SKS Race Blades provide enough coverage to keep you dry and splatter free, plus they’re a doddle to attach – they simple wrap around your bike frame.

-Chances are you’ll be riding after dark or in the gloom of a winters day, so it’s worth spending some cash on a decent pair of bike lights.
+Chances are you’ll be riding after dark or in the gloom of a winters day – so you’ll need a red light at the rear and white light on the front, as a legal requirement.

 Best commuter gear: DHB Flashlight Jersey